 And I had to take a really long, hard, look at my behavior.
 And it was very, very, ugly.

 Which made me realize that yeah, the things I put people through are not okay.
 I did a lot of research on how to fix that.
-I don’t know if I have Borderline Personality Disorder but at the time I checked a lot of the criteria for a diagnosis.
+I don’t know if I have Borderline Personality Disorder, I suspect it was actually anger issues + abandonment issues + a lack of healthy coping mechanisms, but at the time I checked a lot of the criteria for a diagnosis.

 Frantic efforts to avoid being abandoned by friends and family?
 Yep.